Frank Hornby: Inspiring future generations

 The Frank Hornby Charitable Trust

-Maghull’s Frank Hornby Heritage Centre will be closed on Monday 27th May 2024
+Maghull’s Frank Hornby Heritage Centre

 A journey that started with humble beginnings, tinkering with a toy to entertain and educate his children, to being an inventor, industrialist, businessman, politician and millionaire.